 Visually confirm the injection of the microsphere mixture into the external carotid artery and that the buildup of pressure is successful by observing the green FITC dye filling the arteries [1].

 SCOPE: Shot of FITC dye filling the arteries.
+SCOPE steps 3.9.1 and 3.10.1 are the same.
+Should be merged together.
+Recording is therefore the same, named ‘3.9.1 & 3.10.1’

 Next, remove the vessel clip from the internal carotid artery and the ligation from the common carotid artery [1], then increase the syringe pump flow rate to twenty microliters per minute [2].
+Mistake in protocol, ligation is not removed in this step, only in step 3.13.1.

 SCOPE: Talent removing ligation and clip.
+Ligation not removed

 Talent adjusting pump flow rate to twenty microliters per minute.